gitkanupriya/blinkit-Project/README.md

 - This repository contains the Power BI project for Blinkit, designed to analyze.
 The dashboard provides insights, enabling data-driven decisions.

 **📊 Project Overview**:<br>
-- The Blinkit Project leverages Power BI to deliver interactive and intuitive dashboards for business performance analysis.<br>  -This project includes:
+- The Blinkit Project leverages Power BI to deliver interactive and intuitive dashboards for business performance analysis.<br>

+**This project includes:**
 - Key performance indicators (KPIs) visualization<br>
 - User-friendly filters for deep-diving into data<br>
 - Well-organized reports for stakeholders<br>